nmante/MEGA_Website/README.md

 ###<div id="automated_grunt">1.1 Automated Tasks with Grunt - The Friendly Task Runner</div>

-I'll be an amazing task runner called Grunt.js to do a few automated tasks.
+I'll be using an amazing task runner called Grunt.js to do a few automated tasks.
 The most important tasks include:

 - Compilation
 - Running Karma Tests

 ####Karma Tests

 While I'm writing this website, I want to heavily test each feature/page/template I add to it.
 Karma is a test harness that's gonna allow me to write tests using [Jasmine](http://pivotal.github.io/jasmine/).
-We'll have

 ####Compilation
 When I've written all of the html, templates, css/less and I want to push to the production stage server, I can simply call `grunt compile` from my shell to condense the code to a single page app with this structure: